PufferFinance/puffer-sdk/docs/docs/vaults/puffer-unifi-vaults.md

 Each Puffer vault consists of a set of the following contracts:

+- **BoringVault**\
-- `BoringVault`: The main vault ERC20 token contract which represents the vault's share of the deposited assets.
+  The main vault ERC20 token contract which represents the vault's share of the deposited assets.
+- **AccountantWithRateProviders**\
-- `AccountantWithRateProviders`: Accountant contract with rate providers for the vault.
+  Accountant contract with rate providers for the vault.
+- **TellerWithMultiAssetSupport**\
-- `TellerWithMultiAssetSupport`: The contract that handles deposits to the vault.
+  The contract that handles deposits to the vault.
+- **AtomicQueue**\
-- `AtomicQueue`: The contract that handles withdrawals from the vault in the form withdrawal queues.
+  The contract that handles withdrawals from the vault in the form withdrawal queues.

 ## Puffer Vaults